-Mrs Clough was accompanied to the dinner by her daughter Elizabeth, son Simon and his wife and their son Stephen.
-After receiving Sir Terry's hand-signed tribute, in which he described Cloughie as a 'remarkable man,' Mrs Clough praised the volunteers behind the statue fund.
+The Gala Dinner, held on 7th June, 2006, in the Ballroom of Nottingham Council House, raised nine-thousand pounds for the statue fund.
+Mrs Clough was accompanied to the dinner by her daughter Elizabeth, son Simon and his wife Susan, and their son Stephen.
+After receiving Sir Terry's signed tribute, Mrs Clough praised the volunteers behind the statue fund.

 Good luck messages for the evening were also received from Forest hero Stuart Pearce, Bolton boss Sam Allardyce and Match of the Day's Gary Lineker.
 The special guest speaker for the evening was Forest legend and former Cloughie player Duncan McKenzie.
 Laughter filled the Ballroom as McKenzie told some of the stories from his career.

-An auction of football memorabilia on the night raised more than two-thousand pounds.
-Items included a Gary Lineker signed 'Match of the Day' script from the 2005 FA Cup Final (£100), a book signed by Brian Clough (£140) an original oil painting of Stuart Pearce (£175) and a framed Cloughie tribute (£350).
-The evening had taken months of preparation.
-On behalf of the committee, Sarah Clarke received flowers as mark of a thanks.
+An auction of football memorabilia raised more than two-thousand pounds.
+Items included a Gary Lineker signed 'Match of the Day' script from the 2005 FA Cup Final (£100), a book signed by Brian Clough (£140), an original oil painting of Stuart Pearce (£175) and a framed Cloughie tribute (£350).

 Paul Ellis said: "It was an unforgettable evening which has given the fund a huge boost.
 We are so pleased that members of the Clough family could attend and it made it all such a special night.
 We are getting closer to our target and we are determined to succeed.
 My thanks go to everyone who has supported the event."